zpratt/react-tdd-guide/README.md

 ## Caveats

 I am not a windows user, therefore this has only been tested on OSX.
-I am using jsdom to avoid depending on a browser and a runner, consequently, you'll need to install io.js.
-This should make things easier on windows users than this would have been pre-jsdom 4.x.